iRODS zone

 PIDs play a crucial role in the FAIR data management principles and in any sustainable data management plan.
 Within EUDAT systems, data can be directly addressed (and e.g. then retrieved) via B2HANDLE PIDs, and a few “key metadata” are directly stored in the each PID entry.
 In LEXIS, the B2HANDLE client is deployed on the iCAT servers as a Python library.
 PIDs can thus be assigned to any object or collection within iRODS, helping us to make the public results of LEXIS Workflows “FAIR”.

 One of the current limitations of the iRODS system is inability to use OpenID/JWT tokens as means for authentication to its API directly.
-It is realised via a token broker and an user metadata stored in the user account.
-The user account stored in an iRODS zone corresponds to an user of the LEXIS Platform and contains a subject id (SID) of the user stored in the LEXIS Platform Keycloak.
+It is realised via a token broker and a user metadata stored in the user account.
+The user account stored in an iRODS zone corresponds to a user of the LEXIS Platform and contains a subject id (SID) of the user stored in the LEXIS Platform Keycloak.
 Using this mechanism, calls to the iRODS API can be authenticated by tokens issued by the LEXIS AAI service.